UmairKhan13/UmairKhan13/README.md

 <br>

 👨🏽‍💻 **About Me:**
-<p>I am a computer enthusiast who is always eager to learn new stuff.
-I am currently doing my Bachelor's in Computer Science from Fast University and i am currently a 3rd year student.
-I have attended and have been part of multiple coding competitions.
-Apart from this i like to solve technical problems and like to work more on backend.</p>
+<p>I am a Computer Scientist, Who is always eager to learn new stuff.
+I am currently doing my Bachelor's in Computer Science from FAST NUCES and working as an Automation Engineer With Retrocausal..</p>
-<p>I have started to learn and acquire skills in different fields including Cloud-Computing, Artifitial Intelligence and Web Developement</p>
+<p>I am passionate about my work as I love what I do, I have a steady source of motivation that drives me to do my best.This passion led me to challenge myself daily and learn new skills that helped me to do better work. </p>
 <br>

 ### Programming Languages: